neovation-jayson-lazaro/lingui-demo/README.md

 ### x-locale header spoofing — No impact

-The middleware overwrites the `x-locale` header for valid-locale paths (line 19).
-The root layout does not read this header (it uses static `lang="en"`).
+The middleware overwrites the `x-locale` header for valid-locale paths (line 28).
+No layout or page reads this header — the `[lang]` layout uses the URL parameter directly, and the root layout does not consume locale information at all.
 Spoofing `x-locale` in an inbound request has zero effect on rendered output.
 The header remains in middleware for potential future use by API routes or edge functions.

 ### Unsupported locale in URL — Safe

-Dual validation: middleware redirects to a known locale, and the layout `notFound()` catches any value that bypasses middleware.
-There is no code path where an unsupported locale reaches a `<Trans>` component or a catalog import.
+Triple-layer validation: middleware redirects to a known locale, the layout's `notFound()` catches any value that bypasses middleware, and the catalog loader falls back to `"en"` as final defense-in-depth.
+There is no code path where an unsupported locale reaches a `<Trans>` component or an unvalidated catalog import.

+### Query parameter preservation during language switch — Safe

+`LanguageSwitcher` reads `window.location.search` and `window.location.hash` and appends them to the new path.
+Query parameters and hash fragments survive locale changes.

 ---